iwarapter/Heimdall/README.md

 - [ ] *User* can request a full page *Calendar* for an *Environments Bookings*
   - [x] Add *Calendar* action to *Environment* controller
+  - [x] Render a full calendar per Enevironment after a call to the controller
   - [ ] *Calendar* retrieves *Booking* list from *Environment* instance
 - [ ] Only Admin Users can add Environments
 - [ ] Only *Admin Users* can make other *Admin Users*